KaryFramling/ciu/README.md

 <h1>Running</h1>

+The example code shown here is also found in the file ciu_scripts.R and can be ran directly.
+However, the libraries MASS and caret need to be installed for the *lda* and *Random Forest* models.

-After pulling the files to a directory, start R (I usually do it by double-clicking the file *StartR.RData*.
-Then execute the code below.
+After pulling/cloning the files to a directory, start R (I usually do it by double-clicking the file *StartR.RData*.

+To begin with, we will start by training an lda model on the Iris data set.

 ``` r
 library(MASS)